-Sanctions will be relative to the severity of the situation and will be age appropriate.
+Consequences will be relative to the severity of the situation and will be age appropriate, and match the individual child's need.

-We use a traffic light system throughout the school.
+We use a traffic light system throughout the school, which goes from gold (for excellent behaviour) - green - amber - red.
 All children's' names begin on the green light at the start of each session.